Master Use Cases and Scenarios | Free Use Case Template

 Extend Use Case is an essential concept in the field of business analysis.
 It allows for expanding and customizing a primary use case to accommodate additional functionality or variations.
 An extended use case adds optional steps or actions that can be triggered based on certain conditions.

 In this technique, one primary use case acts as the base scenario, while other secondary use cases are added as extensions.
-These extensions represent different possible outcomes or alternate paths that can be taken within the main flow of the primary use case.
+These extensions represent different possible outcomes or alternative paths that can be taken within the main flow of the primary use case.

 Using extended use cases, business analysts can capture all possible scenarios and variations during system interactions.
 This helps ensure comprehensive coverage of requirements and provides a clear understanding of how different parts of a system will interact with each other.